Welcome to Wine Country!

 California is the fourth-leading wine-producing region in the world, trailing only Italy, France and Spain.

 “The nice thing about California is that we have such a great climate for growing grapes,” says Jeff Birkemeier, the Wine Manager of Stave Wine Cellar at Spanish Bay.
 “Literally any grape that is grown in Europe can grow in some place in California.”

-Birkemeier can introduce you to the worldly wines of California at Stave, a unique wine cellar offering a creative menu of more than 200 specialty bottles, plus 30 wines by the glass, and thoughtfully themed flights designed to help you discover fun new wines.
+Birkemeier can introduce you to the worldly wines of California at Stave, a unique wine cellar offering a creative menu of more than 200 specialty bottles and 50 wines by the glass, along with thoughtfully themed flights designed to help you discover fun new wines.

 “You could drink California wine for the rest of your life and never try it all,” says Birkemeier.
 “The climate is pretty easy for grape-growing here.
 It’s sunny and dry during the growing season, and it rains during the off-season.
 It’s perfect.”